Automatic Vehicle Location Tracking System

 GPS Based

 The low price and ubiquity of Global Positioning System or GPS equipment has lent itself to more accurate and reliable telelocation systems.
 GPS signals are impervious to most electrical noise sources and don’t require the user to install an entire system.
-Only a receiver to collect signals from the satellite segment is installed in each vehicle and a radio to communicate the collected location data with a dispatch point are typically used.
+Only a receiver to collect signals from the satellite segment is installed in each vehicle and a radio to communicate the collected location data with a dispatch point is typically used.

 Large private telelocation or automatic vehicle location (AVL) systems send data from GPS receivers in vehicles to a dispatch center over their private, user-owned radio backbone.
 These systems are used for businesses like parcel delivery and ambulances.
 Location data is periodically polled from each vehicle in a fleet by a central controller or computer.
 In the simplest systems, data from the GPS receiver is displayed on a map, allowing people to determine the location of each vehicle.
 More complex systems feed the data into a computer-assisted dispatch system, which automates the process.